 Caption: An analysis by the Brookings scholars Carol Graham and Milena Nikolova, drawing on Gallup polls, shows a clear relationship between age and well-being in the United States.
 Respondents rated their life satisfaction relative to the “best possible life” for them, with 0 being worst and 10 being best.

 As Rausch explains, this curve emerges only after researchers have filtered out significant variables like income and marital and employment status to reveal the effect of age alone.
 People don’t reach 80 without facing adversity and loss, often crushing.
 They have more health problems too.
 But they also report far fewer of the kind of financial and personal issues that anger and worry younger people.
 In other words, this increased sense of well-being is not predominantly conferred by things that happen in life.
 It’s not reserved for Bodhisattvas or billionaires.
-It is deeply human, and rooted in biology.
+It is deeply human—a function of the way aging itself affects the brain—and rooted in biology.

 The big takeaway for Rausch is the scientific fact that it’s hard to be happy when you’re middle aged.
 Titled “The Real Roots of Midlife Crisis,” the article is sprinkled with anecdotes about acquaintances whose trajectories mirrored Rauch’s own.
 During their 40’s, despite having achieved all kinds of material and professional successes, they were bushwhacked by upheavals and feelings of disappointment and discontent.
 Almost as bewilderingly, and also independent of circumstance, simply entering their 50’s conveyed increased feelings of calm and gratitude.